platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 The accessibility to the web of a mounted directory depends on the [`web.locations` configuration](#web).
 Files can be all public, all private, or with different rules for different paths and file types.

-Note that mounted directories aren't wiped when they're removed from `.platform.app.yaml`.
+Note that mounted directories aren't deleted when they're removed from `.platform.app.yaml`.
 The files still exist on disk until manually removed.

 ## Web